zuixjs/zuix-web-starter/source/pages/docs/pages-layout/index.md

 The following page layouts are available at this time:
 - **`landing_page`**
-a simple splash screen used for the main page (`./source/index.liquid`).
+a simple splash screen used for the main page (`./source/index.liquid`) and that redirects to the home page (`./source/home.liquid`).
 - **`side_drawer`**
-a page with a responsive *Navigation Drawer* layout, like the one used by this very page.
+a page with a responsive *navigation drawer* layout, like the one used by this very page.

 #### Adding a custom layout

 Layouts are located in the `./source/_inc/layouts` folder.
-A layout consist of an `.liquid` file and, when required, also a folder with the same base name of the layout template file, containing any additional files required for the layout implementation.
+A layout consist of a `.liquid` file and, when required, also a folder with the same base name of the layout file, eventually containing additional files required for the layout implementation.

-To add a new layout, simple add a `<layout_name>.liquid` file to the *layouts* folder, it can be then selected like the other layout templates, by specifying its name in the `layout` field of page's front matter.
+A new layout can be implemented by adding a `<layout_name>.liquid` file into the *layouts* folder, it can be then selected, like the other layout templates, by specifying its name in the `layout` field of page's front matter.

-The `./source/_inc` folder, is instead used to place common page's bits that can be reused across different layout implementations:
+The `./source/_inc` folder, is also used to place common page's bits that can be reused across different layout implementations:

 - `head_open.liquid`
   This file contains the initial part of the `HTML` document with `head` section and styles/scripts inclusion.